stuartcrobinson/cdd/CDD.md

 # CDD: Covenant-Driven Development Specification

+TODO this needs to be edited to be made language-agnostic, like the CDD_ref.md is now

 ## Purpose

 CDD aims to enable LLMs to generate, maintain, and evolve entire codebases autonomously by: